OpenCosmics/opencosmics.github.io/README.md

 ## The challenge

-With some not-too-sophisticated apparatus, you and I can observe cosmic rays in our homes and schools and perform both basic and advanced analysis on them.
+With some not-too-sophisticated apparatus, you and I can observe cosmic rays in our homes and schools, and perform both basic and advanced analysis on them.
 There are a whole [host of cosmic-ray projects](https://indico.cern.ch/event/99542/page/5191-represented-projects) around the world, and some upcoming include [CosmicPi](http://cosmicpi.org/) and [CRAYFIS](http://crayfis.io/).
 However, with a proliferation of projects comes a proliferation of data types, formats and schemas.
 An inter-operable data format specification would greatly advance the cause of cosmic-ray research by allowing researchers and citizen scientists to analyse data from diverse sources.